caraya/personal-blog/content/blog/typescript-playgrounds-implementation.md

 };
 ```

+### Applying cross-origin isolation selectively

+Applying COEP and COOP headers globally across an entire site can inadvertently break third-party embeds (like standard YouTube iframes or external images) on pages that do not need them.

+Instead of applying these headers to every route, developers can leverage Eleventy's template generation to conditionally apply them only to specific pages at build time.

+To learn how to generate dynamic `_headers` files based on front matter flags and implement robust local testing environments, read the comprehensive guide: [Selectively Applying Security Headers in Eleventy](/security-headers-in-netlify/).

-## Test and troubleshoot Cross-Origin Isolation
+## Test and troubleshoot cross-origin isolation

-Enabling Cross-Origin Isolation restricts how your site interacts with external resources.
+Enabling cross-origin isolation restricts how the site interacts with external resources.
 This can break third-party integrations.
 Test these headers systematically before deploying them to production.

 ### Audit common breakage points

-Review your site for features that COOP and COEP block by default:
+Review the site for features that COOP and COEP block by default:

-* **Third-party media:** Images, videos, or audio hosted on external domains that don't return a Cross-Origin-Resource-Policy: cross-origin header.
+* **Third-party media**: Images, videos, or audio hosted on external domains that do not return a Cross-Origin-Resource-Policy: cross-origin header.
-* **External scripts and stylesheets:** Analytics trackers, ad scripts, or external font stylesheets.
+* **External scripts and stylesheets**: Analytics trackers, ad scripts, or external font stylesheets.
-* **Iframes:** Embedded videos or widgets.
+* **Iframes**: Embedded videos or widgets.
-* **OAuth popups:** Authentication flows that open in a popup window.
+* **OAuth popups**: Authentication flows that open in a popup window.

 ### Test locally using DevTools

-1. Run your Eleventy site locally with the headers enabled.
+Run the Eleventy site locally with the headers enabled.

-2. Open your browser's Developer Tools and navigate to the **Console** and **Network** tabs.
+Open the browser's Developer Tools and navigate to the Console and Network tabs.

-3. If COEP blocks a resource, the browser console logs an error, such as net::ERR_BLOCKED_BY_RESPONSE or a warning about a missing Cross-Origin-Resource-Policy header.
+If COEP blocks a resource, the browser console logs an error, such as `net::ERR_BLOCKED_BY_RESPONSE`, or a warning about a missing `Cross-Origin-Resource-Policy` header.

 ### Use report-only headers